alvinnguyen116/sc-coding-challenge/README.md

  - There should be a list of subreddits

  - Every list item should have ‘active styling’ if its selected and another if its hovered

+ Round #2:

+ - implement a search bar (w/o autocomplete) that replaces the of popular subreddits.
+If the search bar is empty, display the popular list by default.

+ - Make the title change based on Popular vs Search subreddits

 Submission Requirements

  - Application should be written in React, (redux optional)